aiforged/docs/docs/services/utilities/aiforged-pdf-converter.md

 ### Known Limitations

-* Password‑protected PDFs
+* **Password‑protected PDFs:**
     * Cannot be converted unless a password is provided.
-* Interactive content and advanced PDF features
+* **Interactive content and advanced PDF features:**
     * Interactive forms, embedded media, or complex layers may be flattened or lost when Force PDF Image is enabled.
-* Very large or long inputs
+* **Very large or long inputs:**
     * High page counts and image‑heavy sources increase processing time; consider page ranges or splitting.
-* Office format conversion (if applicable)
+* **Office format conversion (if applicable):**
     * Availability and fidelity may depend on your environment; complex formatting can vary when converted.

 !!! info
     Use the AIForged Custom Code utility as a pre‑processor to set the password per document, so that AIForged can unlock documents before processing.